chrisfrank/rack-reducer/README.md

 the params you'll accept into your filters.
 Params that aren't keywords never get evaluated.

 For extra safety, you can typecast the params in your filters.
-Most ORMs handle this for you, but as an example:
+Many ORMs handle this for you, but as an example:

 ```ruby